List of Peruvian football champions: Other definitions

 These matches were played when teams were tied for first in the general league or in a specific tournament.

-Half-year tournaments
+Half-year / Short tournaments

+Torneo de Primeros Equipos

+The Torneo de Primeros Equipos was a football championship that was played in Peru between 1931 and 1934.
+The tournament was part of the Campeonato de Selección y Competencia of the Peruvian Primera División.
+The sum of points from this tournament plus the fourth part of the Torneo de Equipos de Reserva (Reserve Tournament) gave the title of Campeón Absoluto (Absolute Champion) of the First Division.

 Parallel tournaments

 These were the filler tournaments played parallel to or in between the national championship.
 Some of these tournaments awarded the winning clubs with a qualification to an international tournament or guaranteed a spot in a further round whilst two of these filler tournaments did not award anything to its winner.
 The purpose of these tournaments was so that the national team could participate in its compromises without affecting the national championship when calling domestic players.

+Torneos Regionales seasons

-Regional seasons
+Regional and Descentralizado seasons

-The first regional seasons began in 1984 where teams were divided into regional groups and would advance to the Descentralizado or descend to the Torneo Intermedia for a promotion/relegation tournament against second division teams.
+The first regional seasons began in 1984 where teams were divided into regional groups and would advance to the Descentralizado or descend to the División Intermedia for a promotion/relegation tournament against second division teams.
 Only the 1984 regional did not crown a champion.
 Starting in 1989, the Descentralizado was temporarily replaced by two regional tournaments, each crowning a champion and contesting a national season final.